Katello/katello-installer/README.md

 is a `--certs-update-all`.
 This will generate and deploy the certificates as well as restart corresponding services.

-**On a capsule**
+**On a Foreman proxy**

-For updating the certificates on a capsule pass the same options (either `--certs-update-server` or `--certs-update-all`) to the `capsule-certs-generate` script.
-The new certs tar gets generated that needs to be transferred to the capsule and then `foreman-installer --scenario capsule` needs to be re-run to apply the updates and restart corresponding services.
+For updating the certificates on a Foreman proxy pass the same options (either `--certs-update-server` or `--certs-update-all`) to the `foreman-proxy-certs-generate` script.
+The new certs tar gets generated that needs to be transferred to the Foreman proxy and then `foreman-installer --scenario foreman-content-proxy` needs to be re-run to apply the updates and restart corresponding services.

 ## Filing and Fixing Issues